Zaki-1052/GPTPortal/README.md

 ## Structure

 - **portal.html**: The main HTML file for user interaction.
-It includes the chat interface layout, a message input area, an image upload button, voice chat functionality, and it links to the `script.js` file.
+It includes the chat interface layout, a message input area, an image upload and export button for history, voice chat functionality, and it links to the `script.js` file.
 - **script.js**: Contains client-side logic for handling user inputs, sending messages and images to the server, and displaying responses in the chat interface.
-It also includes file selection for image uploads and a copy-to-clipboard function.
+It also includes file selection for image uploads and a copy-to-clipboard function with support for exorting your current conversation history.
 - **server.js**: The server-side Node.js file using Express.js.
 It processes POST requests to `/message`, interacts with the OpenAI GPT-4-Vision API, along with Whisper and TTS, and manages CORS, authentication, and static file serving.
 - **instructions.md**: The model's System Instructions, customized for optimal responses and contextual prompt enhancement.
 - **.env**: The *Environment Variable* file for your *sensitive passwords*.
 Must be modeled after the `.env.example` template.